nisargvadher/cpp/README.md

 ----------x----------x----------x----------x----------x----------x----------x----------x----------x----------x----------x----------x----------x
-Below are some complex problems solved using Dynamic Programming.
+Below problems are solved using Dynamic Programming.

 Problem 6-1: Maximum Amount of Gold